Rivers of Life

-Rivers of Life (known as Ríos de Vida in Spanish) is a group of approximately eighty evangelical churches around the world.

-The name "Rivers of Life" should be distinguished from "River of Life" of which there are several other churches and organisations around the world using this title in their church or organisations' name - most notably "River of Life International" which was founded in the U.K. in 1995 and now has churches, schools and orphanages in Africa and India including a Bible College in Kenya.

-As regards "Rivers of Life" there are currently Churches in the following countries: United Kingdom, Spain, France, Netherlands, Argentina, Paraguay, Chile, Bolivia, Colombia, El Salvador, Cuba, Panama and the United States.
+Rivers of Life (Spanish: Ríos de Vida) is a group of approximately eighty evangelical churches around the world.
+The churches are in countries including the United Kingdom, Spain, France, Netherlands, Argentina, Paraguay, Chile, Bolivia, Colombia, El Salvador, Cuba, Panama and the United States.

-As well as the churches previously mentioned, Rivers of Life has 4 Bible Colleges, 2 Children's Homes, a School with approximately 600 students and an FM radio station (FM Victoria) amongst other ministries set up to serve the churches purposes and in turn to benefit the local community.
+Rivers of Life has 4 bible colleges known as Bible Houses, 2 children's homes, a school with approximately 600 students, and an FM radio station (FM Victoria) amongst other ministries set up to serve the church's purposes.

-For Rivers of Life's 40th anniversary, the mayor of Quilmes, Sergio Villordo visited the church in Quilmes; the first Rivers of Life church.
-The mayor expressed his solidarity with Rivers of Life and praised the church for staying faithful to the city even though the church had now spread around the world.
+It is not to be confused with other churches and organisations around the world called Rivers of Life.
+These include River of Life International, which was founded in the UK in 1995 and now has churches, schools and orphanages in Africa and India.

 History

-Rivers of Life was founded in 1967 in Quilmes, a suburb of Buenos Aires, Argentina by Jorge Pradas and Oscar Mirón both Spanish nationals along with others.
-Oscar Mirón had moved to Argentina to flee the persecution of evangelical Christians in Spain under Francisco Franco.
+Rivers of Life was founded in 1967 in Quilmes, a suburb of Buenos Aires, Argentina by the Spanish nationals Jorge Pradas and Oscar Mirón along with others.
+Mirón had moved to Argentina to flee the persecution of evangelical Christians in Spain under Francisco Franco.
 He fled the country after he had been a target in an attempted assassination.
 When the church began, he opened up his workshop for church meetings to be held there.
 Jorge Pradas was the main leader of the church at the time.

 The church in Quilmes now has approximately 1,000 members.
 By the 1970s, churches had been established in Europe.

+For Rivers of Life's 40th anniversary, the mayor of Quilmes, Sergio Villordo visited the first church.

 Beliefs

 Rivers of Life holds to the orthodox Christian faith.
 It is a free, evangelical and charismatic Church.

-It practices believer's baptism, the Lord's Supper, the Spiritual gifts and the New Testament reality of Christ's Church.
+Its practices include baptism, the Lord's Supper, the spiritual gifts and the New Testament vision of Christ's church.

-It believes in Almighty God, Father, Son and Holy Spirit; in the full divinity, atoning death and bodily resurrection of the Lord Jesus Christ.

-It believes that the Bible is God's authoritative Word fully inspired by the Holy Spirit.
+It believes in the Father, Son and Holy Spirit and in the full divinity, atoning death and bodily resurrection of Christ.
+It also believes that the Bible is God's authoritative word inspired by the Holy Spirit.

-Rivers of Life accepts and adheres to the universally accepted creeds of the Christian faith: the Apostles' Creed, the Athanasian Creed and the Nicene Creed.
-(Where the word catholic is used in these creeds it means its dictionary definition of 'universal' (i.e. Universal church).
+Rivers of Life accepts and adheres to key tenets of the Christian faith, including the Apostles' Creed, the Athanasian Creed and the Nicene Creed.